slowstone/PersonBodyType/README.md

 3. Problem<br>
 1\) Can't Learning the GT.<br>
 &emsp;The Train loss lower than Val loss, and the Tarin acc higher than Val acc.
 The Train acc may be 90% but the Val acc is only 30% or less.
 The Train acc is error but I don't how it calculate.
 The acc is low while I calculate the acc by loading the model after training.<br>
 &emsp;May be due to unreasonable data partitioning.
-Because the fitness training person looks very small even if they have high bmi.
+Because the fitness training person looks very small even if they have high bmi.<br>
 &emsp;Analyze the calculation method of acc or Change the way the body is divided.
 Using shirtsize or pantsize to divid the body type.